 While my main role as a reviewer of books for young readers is to present what I find to be the best in the world of kid's books based on my love of and experience with this corner of the literary world, as a parent who realizes that not everyone can pre-read each book their children read, I feel that I have the secondary role of letting parents know if there are any aspects of a book I review and love that they might want to know about before passing it on.
 I often feel that giving a book the appropriate reading level (like TEEN) is a singular way of explaining the existence and context of violence, sex, sexuality, profanity, etc in a book, but occasionally I have to spell things out.
 So, here goes.
 If you are a parent who does not mind your child reading a story with a romantic relationship as part of the plot, almost everything that occurs in Sidekicks is perfectly appropriate for a child with a fifth grade reading level, which I why I gave this book a "MIDDLE GRADE" rating.
-The one aspect of the novel that you might like to be forewarned of and possibly talk to your child about before or while s/he is reading this phenomenal book occurs in the first chapter when Bright Boy, the thirteen year old, yellow tights wearing main character in Sidekicks gets an erection while rescuing a beautiful woman who is in shock after being dangled and dropped off the roof of an eighty-story high building.
+The one aspect of the novel that you might like to be forewarned of and possibly talk to your child about before or while s/he is reading this phenomenal book occurs in the first chapter.
+Bright Boy, the thirteen year old, yellow tights wearing main character in Sidekicks gets an erection while rescuing a beautiful woman who is in shock after being dangled and dropped off the roof of an eighty-story high building.
 Ferraiolo never uses the word I did and he handles the scene with his superb sense of humor and understanding of the way teenage boy brains work.
-This unfortunate occurrence (which is captured by cameramen in a news helicopter) is actually essential to the story in so many ways and is so well written and funny that I'm going to share it with you here.
+And this unfortunate occurrence (which is captured by cameramen in a news helicopter) is not gratuitous or for the sake of humor only.
+It is actually essential to the plot in so many ways and is so well written that I'm going to share it with you here.
 After catching her in his arms, the stunned, disheveled woman nuzzles her face in Bright Boy's neck and he gets a glimpse of her pink lace bra, thinking

 The activity below my belt starts before I can even think to stop it.
 I realize what's going on and start thinking about baseball, about sharks, about world geography . . . anything.